stampit-org/stamp-specification/README.md

 ##### Deep merging

 Special deep merging algorithm should be used when merging descriptors:
-* The last object type always overwrite previous object type
+* The last object type always overwrites the previous object type
-* Plain objects are deeply merged or cloned
+* Plain objects are deeply merged (or cloned if destination metadata property is not a plain object)
-* Arrays are concatenated, elements should not be changed
+* Arrays are concatenated using `Array.prototype.concat` which shallow copies elements to a new array instance
-* Functions, Symbols, RegExp, etc. are copied by assignment
+* Functions, Symbols, RegExp, etc. are copied by reference

 #### Priority Rules